 }

-This easy, we can access our ESP8266 through the URL ’http://esp8266.local’.
-Of course, we can change the name and address to whatever we want, by changing it in the ‘MDNS.begin(…)’ function.
+That easy, we can access our ESP8266 via the URL ‘http://esp8266.local’.
+Of course, we can change the name and address to whatever we want by changing it in the ‘MDNS.begin(…)’ function.

-However, and not to throw cold water on it, mDNS resolution is not entirely reliable.
-Almost certainly at some point it will give you difficulties.
+However, and not to be a killjoy, mDNS resolution is not completely reliable.
+It will almost certainly give you trouble at some point.

-For a truly reliable solution, it is better to set up a static IP and, optionally, set up a DNS in our local network.
-However, mDNS is a convenient solution, and an alternative to consider.
+For a truly reliable solution, it is better to set a static IP and, optionally, configure a DNS on our local network.
+However, mDNS is a convenient solution and an alternative to consider.

-So far, for now, the entries aimed at configuring the connection of the ESP8266.
-In the next post we will see how to set up a client, and in the following ones how to make the ESP8266 act as a server.
+That’s all for now regarding the posts dedicated to configuring the ESP8266 connection.
+In the next post, we will see how to configure a client, and in the following ones, how to make the ESP8266 act as a server.
 See you soon!